XBigTK13X/Aigilas/README.md

 # Aigilas #
-A battle to become an Earthy ambassador from the Underworld.
+A battle to become an ambassador to Earth from the Underworld.

-## Please see the WIKI for more information about the game ##

 ## Story ##
 When we look around each day, there is great evidence that something is at war in the world.
 Good and evil twist and turn throughout time in a seemingly endless fight for dominion over this little planet.
 Sitting on the throne of evil, we find Lucifer.
 One could say that he is the orchestrator is the game you are about to play.